To download the software (available only during the contest!)

 If you move Pedal 3 now, you will transpose inversely – as you draw up the pedal slider, the transposition lowers and as you draw down the slider, transposition gets higher.

-11 - Now click the menu for selecting the pedal assigned to the parameter.
-It is located at the bottom on the right of the “Pitch Interval” parameter.
+11 - Click the menu for selecting the pedal assigned to the parameter.
+It is located at the bottom right next to “Pitch Interval”.
 Select “—“.
-This means none of the pedals control the parameter:
+This means none of the pedals control the parameter.

 Then click on the note “Do” shown as a dot below.
 You are doing a fixed “transposition” at unison.